 Key Issue Brief Description Wetland Degradation Wetland degradation is especially evident near urban or built up areas and occurs mainly as a result of inappropriate formal and informal development.
 Soil Erosion Soil erosion occurs throughout the region, but especially in the rural areas and in association with roads, pathways and subsistence agriculture.
-Low Cost Housing Problems Low Cost Housing Problems Typical low cost housing related problems are subsidence, sewage proble and collapsing of houses.
-Poor Sewage System Instances of overflowing sewage treatment plants or emergency overflows Maintenance/Infrastructure a as a result of failed, incorrectly installed, or vandalised pump houses.
+Low Cost Housing Problems Typical low cost housing related problems are subsidence, sewage problems and collapsing of houses.
+Poor Sewage System Instances of overflowing sewage treatment plants or emergency overflows Maintenance/Infrastructure as a result of failed, incorrectly installed, or vandalised pump houses.